snoyberg/conduit/README.md

      (like http-enumerator and warp), it is not possible to create a proper streaming HTTP proxy.

+     __Requirement__: It should be possible to pass around some type of producer which will be called piecemeal.
+For example, the request body in Warp should be expressible as:

+         data Request = Request
+             { ...
+             , requestBody :: Enumerator ByteString IO ()
+             }

+     Applications should be able to do something like:

+         bs <- requestBody req $$ takeBytes 10
+         someAction bs
+         rest <- requestBody req $$ takeRest
+         finalAction rest

+     Note that there may be other approaches to solving the same problem, this is just one possibility.

 *    While the concepts are simple, actually writing low-level Iteratee code is very complex.
 This in turn intimidates users from adopting the approach.
+     Again, this is a subjective measurement.

+     __Requirement__: Newcomers should be able to easily understand how to use the package, and with a little more training feel comfortable writing their own producers/consumers.

 Conduits
 ===========================